lkprod3/jazz.bs/README.md

 - [ ] **Properly resize content to smaller devices through** `style_bs.css`

-*Please keep in mind that this is a college project, and is is **not** intended for commercial use of any sort.*
+*Please keep in mind that this is a college project, and is **not** intended for commercial use of any sort.*